amangup/coding-bootcamp/lecture13/testing.md

 # Testing

 In this lecture we will learn how to write tests for our code.
-The goal of testing is to make sure our code works as intended, and when working as part of a team, it ensures that incremental changes to break existing functionality.
+The goal of testing is to make sure our code works as intended, and it ensures that incremental changes to break existing functionality (especially, when that incremental change is being written by someone other than the original author).

 ## Code defects

 We've spent a lot of time to learn to write code.
-But, we've also realized that it is not always easy to get the code work correctly all the time.
+We've also realized that it is not always easy to get the code work correctly all the time.
 This realization is formalized by the term _code defect_, which means that for some input case, the code doesn't function as intended.

-Code defects are measured as the count of of _defects_ per 1000 lines.
+Code defects are commonly measured as the number of defects in 1000 lines of code.
 According to some online sources, the typical defect rate in the industry is 10-30 defects per 1000 lines of code.
-Obviously, everyone would want to have 0 defects in their code, but in reality the effort and time required to write such code is simply not practical.
-Also, it depends on what the code is intended to do - for an internal data analysis code which is used to get a rough idea how well a product is working, maybe some code defects are fine.
+Obviously, everyone would want to have 0 defects in their code, but in reality the effort and time required to write such code is just not practical.
+Also, it depends on what the code is intended to do - for some data analysis code used internally in a team to get a rough idea how well a product is working, maybe some code defects are fine.
 But, if the code is controlling the NASA space shuttle, we would prefer to have no defects at all.

 Given that it's almost impossible to have no code defects, should we just assume that defects are OK and put no effort in containing them?
 Again, it's obvious that a large number of code defects is not OK.
 If we were building a website and the user got a 500 Internal Server Error every two minutes, we would eventually lose all users.